 Interest expense is primarily related to our debt facility and includes the amortization of debt discount and other related costs.
-To a lesser extent, these amounts also include interest expense relating to our facility financing obligations resulting from a lease agreement entered into in 2010.
+To a lesser extent, through the second quarter of 2017, these amounts also include interest expense relating to our facility financing obligations resulting from a lease agreement entered into in 2010.